IBM/MAX-Weather-Forecaster/README.md

 The API server automatically generates an interactive Swagger documentation page.
 Go to `http://localhost:5000` to load it.
 From there you can explore the API and also create test requests.

-Use the `model/predict` endpoint to load a test data file and get predictions for the relevent weather target variable (or variables) from the API.
+Use the `model/predict` endpoint to load a test data file and get predictions for the relevant weather target variable (or variables) from the API.
 You can use one of the test files from the `assets/lstm_weather_test_data` folder, after unzipping the test data archive by running the following command:

 ```
 $ tar -zxvf assets/lstm_weather_test_data.tar.gz -C assets